 Paul also leads the River Valley Investors, a network of executives and entrepreneurs who invest in innovation.

 Classes consist of up to six innovation teams coming from a variety of nonprofits helping each other:

 Generate new mission-aligned ideas to earn revenue by leveraging your organization's assets.

 Gather concrete evidence that there are real customers who will pay for one or more of these ideas.

 Work alongside veteran executive mentors to build a business model.

+Classes meet one half-day every two weeks over a period of 6 months.
 The course runs twice a year: Fall (Late September through March) and Spring (April through early September).

 The course costs $12,000 per innovation team (nonprofits may enroll as many innovation teams as they like).
 Nonprofits that meet the below criteria can apply for a grant to cover up to 50% of the tuition.
-There are a limited number of these grants available and they will be issued on a first-come-first-served basis.
+There are a limited number of these grants available and they are issued on a first-come-first-served basis.

-Grant criteria: Nonprofits must have: proof of 501(c)(3) status, been in operation for at least 3 years, and the bandwidth to participate fully in the course.
+Grant criteria: Nonprofits must have proof of 501(c)(3) status, been in operation for at least 3 years, and the bandwidth to participate fully in the course.